Hair Pulling Trichotillomania Treatment Tips

 Treatment of Trichotillomania

-There is restrictive research on the treatment of Trichotillomania.
-But there are a few treatment options that can help you reduce or entirely stop this hair-pulling disorder:
+There is restrictive research on the treatment for Trichotillomania.
+But there are a few treatment options that can help you reduce or entirely stop this hair-pulling disorder.
+Some therapies that help in treating Trichotillomania are:

 Various types of therapies that help treat Trichotillomania are:

-Therapies helping with other mental health disorders such as anxiety, depression, substance abuse, or many more are often associated with Trichotillomania and can be important for treatment.
+Therapies helping with other mental health disorders such as anxiety, depression, substance abuse, or many more are often associated with Trichotillomania and can be important to explore for those seeking the best treatment for Trichotillomania

-Although there are no specific medications for treating Trichotillomania, some medications may still help control certain symptoms.
+While there are no specific medications for treating Trichotillomania, some medications may still help control certain symptoms.
 For example, doctors may recommend an antidepressant, like clomipramine (Anafranil).
-Research suggests some Other medicines like N-acetylcysteine, an amino acid that influences neurotransmitters related to mood, and olanzapine (Zyprexa), an atypical antipsychotic and may have some benefit.
+Research suggests some other medicines like N-acetylcysteine, an amino acid that influences neurotransmitters related to mood, and olanzapine (Zyprexa), an atypical antipsychotic and may have some benefit.

 So it’s always wise to talk with your doctor about any medication they suggest because the possible benefits of medications must balance against potential side effects.